 Prior to 2017, the primary source of the Company's royalty revenues was derived from sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 The Company currently has no clinical operations and limited corporate operations.
 The Company has no intention of resuming any clinical development activities or acquiring new sources of royalty revenues.
-There were no royalty revenues from sales of PegIntron in each of the quarters ended March 31, 2019 and 2018.
-In the first quarter of 2019, net royalties from PegIntron were negative \$51,000, due to returns and rebates exceeding the amount of royalties earned.
+In the first quarter of 2020, net royalties from PegIntron were \$1,752.
+In the first quarter of 2019, net royalties from PegIntron were engative \$51,000, due to returns and rebates exceeding the amount of royalties earned.

-At December 31, 2018, the Company had a liability to Merck of approximately \$439,000, due primarily to product returns and rebates.
-In March 2019, Merck notified the Company of an additional recoupment of approximately \$51,000.
-Accordingly, at March 31, 2019, the Company increased its liability to Merck to \$490,000, as discussed in Note 12 to the Condensed Consolidated Financial Statements.
+At December 31, 2019, as asserted by Merck, the Company had a liability to Merck of approximately \$324,000, due primarily to product returns and rebates.
+With the net royalties earned in the first quarter of 2020, this amount decreased to approximately \$322,000 at March 31, 2020.
+See Note 12 to the Condensed Consolidated Financial Statements.

 In April 2013, the Company announced that it intended to distribute excess cash, expected to arise from ongoing royalty revenues, in the form of periodic dividends to stockholders.
-(See Note 7 Cash Dividend.)
-On February 4, 2016, the Company's Board adopted a Plan of Liquidation and Dissolution (the "Plan of Liquidation and Dissolution"), the implementation of which has been postponed.
-(See Note 11 Plan of Liquidation and Dissolution.)
+(See Note 7 to the Condensed Consolidated Financial Statements) On February 4, 2016, the Company's Board adopted a Plan of Liquidation and Dissolution (the "Plan of Liquidation and Dissolution"), the implementation of which has been postponed.
+(See Note 11 to the Condensed Consolidated Financial Statements)

-On January 30, 2019, the Company entered into a letter agreement with Servier, a wholly owned indirect subsidiary of Les Laboratoires Servier, in connection with the asset purchase agreement, dated as of November 9, 2009 (the "Asset Purchase Agreement"), by and between Klee Pharmaceuticals, Inc., Defiante Farmacêutica, S.A. ("Defiante") and Sigma-Tau, on the one hand, and the Company, on the other hand.
-Under the letter agreement, Servier, as successor-in-interest to Defiante, has confirmed its obligation to pay the Company a \$7.0 million milestone payment related to SC Oncaspar as a result of the FDA's December 20, 2018 approval of calaspargase pegol - mknl (brand name ASPARLASTM) as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia in pediatric and young adult patients age 1 month to 21 years.
-In addition, under the letter agreement, the Company has agreed to waive Servier's obligations to pursue the development of SC Oncaspar in Europe and the approval of SC Oncaspar by the European Medicines Agency ("EMEA") under the Asset Purchase Agreement, provided that the Company is not waiving Servier's obligation to make any applicable milestone payment to the Company upon EMEA approval, if any, of SC Oncaspar.
-Servier is required to make the \$7.0 million milestone payment to the Company within three business days following the parties' completion of procedures for claiming benefits under the double tax treaty between the United States and the United Kingdom.
-The Company expects to receive the \$7.0 million milestone payment from Servier by the third quarter of 2019.
-Accordingly, the Company recorded that amount as a current receivable at December 31, 2018 and March 31, 2019.
-However, no assurance can be given as to the timing of the Company's receipt of the payment.
+On January 30, 2019, the Company entered into a letter agreement with Servier, a wholly owned indirect subsidiary of Les Laboratoires Servier, in connection with the asset purchase agreement dated as of November 9, 2009 (the "Asset Purchase Agreement"), by and between Klee Pharmaceuticals, Inc., Defiante Farmacêutica, S.A. ("Defiante") and Sigma-Tau, on the one hand, and the Company, on the other hand.
+Under the letter agreement, Servier, as successor-in-interest to Defiante, confirmed its obligation to pay the Company a \$7.0 million milestone payment related to SC Oncaspar as a result of the FDA's December 20, 2018 approval of calaspargase pegol - mknl (brand name ASPARLASTM) as a component of a multi-agent chemotherapeutic regimen for the treatment of acute lymphoblastic leukemia in pediatric and young adult patients age 1 month to 21 years.
+In addition, under the letter agreement, the Company agreed to waive Servier's obligations to pursue the development of SC Oncaspar in Europe and the approval of SC Oncaspar by the European Medicines Agency ("EMEA") under the Asset Purchase Agreement, provided that the Company did not waive Servier's obligation to make any applicable milestone payment to the Company upon EMEA approval, if any, of SC Oncaspar.
+Servier was required to make the \$7.0 million milestone payment to the Company within three business days following the parties' completion of procedures for claiming benefits under the double tax treaty between the United States and the United Kingdom.
+That amount was recorded by the Company as a current receivable at March 31, 2019.
+The Company received the \$7.0 million payment in July 2019.